 Introduction: VVL Supports Cloud Migration at the USDA

-VVL Systems is an IT outsourcing and managed services provider with a 16-year track record of working with Fortune 500 enterprises and government agencies.
+VVL is an IT outsourcing and managed services provider with an over 20-year track record of working with Fortune 500 enterprises and government agencies.
 The company offers a breadth of solutions that help customers realize maximum value and success with their IT infrastructures and investments.
-VVL has been a partner of BMC for more than 10 years, and today the organization is focused on cloud, automation, and optimization.
+VVL has been a BMC partner for more than a decade, and is focused today on cloud, automation, and optimization.

-Pursuing this type of effort within a large government agency like the USDA, Lima and his team had to work across a lot of operational and organizational layers.
-VVL’s engagement began with a pilot project that had to demonstrate the viability and value of hybrid and multi-cloud approaches.
-The key focus was on demonstrating that a hybrid, multi-cloud strategy could be functionally manageable and sustainable within a federal agency.
+To navigate the complexities of a migration within such a large government agency, Lima and his team worked across several operational and organizational layers.
+Its engagement began with a pilot project to demonstrate that a hybrid, multi-cloud strategy could be functionally manageable and sustainable within a federal agency.

-Applying an agile-based approach, VVL focused on delivering fundamental capabilities, including establishing connectivity, architecture, and security.
-They had to successfully address specific operational efforts, such as incident and change management, monitoring, and patching.
-This pilot project was critical: the approach needed to be proven before any workloads went to the cloud.
+Applying an agile-based approach, VVL focused on establishing connectivity, architecture, and security parameters and addressed specific operational efforts, such as incident and change management, monitoring, and patching.

 In 2010, the federal government issued a Cloud First initiative intended to accelerate the adoption of cloud computing.
 While the policy helped spur pressure to make a move to the cloud, it also introduced a lot of uncertainty.